-Join your colleagues at the Wednesday evening no-host social in the hotel lobby bars.
+Join your colleagues on Wednesday evening in the hotel lobby bars.

 The Joint Meeting reception is included in all full conference, first exhibitor representative, and accompanying persons registration fees.
 All others must purchase a reception ticket.

-The SSAR Silent Auction and the HL/SSAR Live Auction is an opportunity to support the programs of SSAR and HL and to clean out your office or house of those interesting and valuable herp related items.
-Any herp related item - including books, art, sculptures, famous autographs, field equipment, or clothing - is appreciated.
-Please note that items made from amphibians, reptiles, or parts thereof, should NOT be donated.
+The HL/SSAR live auction is an opportunity to support the programs of SSAR and HL and to clean out your office or house of those interesting and valuable herp or fish related items.
+Any herp or fish related item - including books, art, sculptures, famous autographs, field equipment, or clothing - is appreciated.
+Please note that items made from amphibians, reptiles, fish, or parts thereof, should NOT be donated.
 Donations are tax deductible.
 Receipts will be issued on request (please request receipt at time of donation).
-If you are interested in donating to the Live Auction, please contact Greg Watkins-Colwell for more information.
+If you are interested in donating to the Live Auction, please contact Greg Watkins-Colwell (Gregory.email@example.com) for more information.

 Please have the shipments for the Live Auction addressed to: